DylanAKing/OpenVPN-Installer/README.md

 If your running ubuntu 20.04, or completed the steps outlined aboved:

-    - From the home directory, Clone this Repository and Extract it
+    - From your home directory, Clone this Repository and Extract it

     - Make the install script executable with:  chmod +x ~/OpenVPN-Installer-*/install-ovpn-server.sh